-You can find the episode "The Mask" on the VHS release of that movie; it follows the film.
+You can find the episode "The Mask" on the VHS release of that movie, which it was originally made for; it follows the film.
 (Or, you can just watch it on YouTube.)

 Missing Episode: A special done for Mexican audiences during the 2002 FIFA World Cup where Space Ghost interviewed Mexican goalkeeper Oscar "El Conejo" Perez is apparently lost.
 The episode was unique because it was recorded in both English (with the original cast) and Spanish, yet Oscar Perez' lines remained in Spanish in both dubs.